Canonical Bayesian Linear System Identification: Bayesian inference of LTI systems: standard perspective

-\end{definition} \begin{definition}[Filtering and smoothing distributions] State estimation in the Bayesian setting amounts to characterizing filtering distributions, i.e., $p(x_t \mid y_{[t]}, u_{[t]}, \mathcal{L}_{\Theta})$ at any time $t$, or smoothing distributions, i.e., $p(x_{[T]} \mid y_{[T]}, u_{[T]}, \mathcal{L}_\Theta)$ or any marginal thereof.
-In the linear-Gaussian case, conditioned on parameters $\Theta$, these state distributions are Gaussian with means and covariances computable through Kalman filtering and smoothing recursions.
-Propagating posterior uncertainty in $\Theta$ through these algorithms yields marginal posterior state distributions, e.g., $p(x_{[T]} \mid y_{[T]}, u_{[T]}) = \int p(x_{[T]} \mid y_{[T]}, u_{[T]}, \mathcal{L}_{\Theta}) \, p(\Theta \mid y_{[T]}, u_{[T]}) \, d\Theta$, that account for parameter uncertainty. \end{definition} In general we can apply the previously defined maps to establish a connection between the posterior over the parameters $\Theta$ and the posterior over the derived quantities.
-For deterministic maps (e.g., Definitions \ref{def:eigenvalue_pushforward}--\ref{def:transfer_function_pushforward}), we simply consider the \textit{pushforward} of the posterior distribution by the measurable map $S^Q$, where $Q$ denotes the specific quantity of interest (e.g., $Q \in \{\Lambda, G, H \}$).
+In general, we can apply the previously defined maps to establish a connection between the posterior over the parameters $\Theta$ and the posterior over the derived quantities.
+For deterministic maps (e.g., \Cref{def:eigenvalue_pushforward,def:hankel_pushforward,def:transfer_function_pushforward}), we simply consider the \textit{pushforward} of the posterior distribution by the measurable map $S^Q$, where $Q$ denotes the specific quantity of interest (e.g., $Q \in \{\Lambda, G, H \}$).
 We write this pushforward distribution as $P(Q \mid y_{[T]}, u_{[T]}) = S^Q_\# P(\Theta \mid y_{[T]}, u_{[T]})$.
 The maps $S$ are in general not injective---consider that different parameters \(\Theta\) can yield the same transfer function or eigenvalues---and hence evaluating the \textit{density} of the pushforward measure at some point $Q=q$, i.e., $p(q \mid y_{[T]}, u_{[T]})$, requires integrating over the pre-image of $q$ under $S^Q$, $\{\Theta : S^Q(\Theta) = q\}$.
 This is in addition to the usual calculations involved in a change of variables, namely evaluating the Jacobian determinant of $S^Q$.

 In practice, one may not be particularly interested in the analytical density $p(q \mid y_{[T]}, u_{[T]})$.
 Instead, we can represent the posterior predictive of any quantity of interest empirically, by drawing samples \( \Theta^{(i)} \) from the parameter posterior \(p(\Theta \mid y_{[T]}, u_{[T]})\) (e.g., via MCMC) and evaluating the map $S$ on these samples, $Q^{(i)} = S^Q(\Theta^{(i)})$.
 The same is true for samples from the filtering and smoothing distributions, which are not deterministic transformations of $\Theta$.
 Here one can simply draw samples in two stages, e.g., $\Theta^{(i)} \sim p(\Theta \mid y_{[T]}, u_{[T]})$, then $x_{[T]}^{(i)} \sim p(x_{[T]} \mid y_{[T]}, u_{[T]}, \mathcal{L}_{\Theta^{(i)}}) $.